Set transaction log size and growth

 The most precise method to determine right initial size is to wait for at least a week or one business cycle (a month, including maintenance operations like index rebuilds to pass), and see what size the log will grow.
 And that is the actual initial size you should keep.
 Never shrink the log below that value, because it would be just wasting of IO operations (and increasing fragmentation and number of VLFs, hurting performance) as it will grow back again to that size!

-If you do not want to wait so long, you could roughly estimate the log size needed to rebuild your largest table in db (roughly, that is the size of that table) and set the initial log size to that value.
+If you do not want to wait so long, you could roughly estimate the log size needed to rebuild your largest index in db (that is usually clustered index of the biggest table) and set the initial log size to that value.
 That would be the “fit largest transaction” method.
 Imprecise, but is very simple.

 Only in full and bulk logged recovery model you can use another method: to measure maximum transaction log generation rate, multiply by time between two transaction log backups, and set that as initial transaction log size (shorter interval between log backups equals smaller log size).
 You can measure the log generation rate of your application by monitoring the System Monitor counter Log Bytes Flushed / sec for the database.
 It is also imprecise method because it is a prediction, but it is a starting point.
 Later, you will have to check and probably adjust log initial size by using the precise method, first one described, which takes time.

 We know how to detect is initial size too low (if log grows, it is too low), but how do detect if your log size is too high?
 If log never grows and log used percentage never reaches not even close to 100%, you have probably over-sized your transaction log.
 To be able to detect that, you have to monitor percentage of log file used for a longer period of time to be sure, not just a few days.
 Over-sizing doesn’t hurt performance (as opposed to under-sizing which is), it just hurts the disk space.
 So, it is better to over-size than to under-size initial transaction log size.